What Is Included In GSTR-7 Part 2?

 Q8.
 Where is the refund application data for the excess balance captured in GSTR-7 Part 2?

-Table 7 requires the furnishing of refund amounts claimed from the electronic cash ledger through ARNs, along with the breakdown of tax, interest, and the date on which provisional payment was taken.
+You must furnish the refund amounts claimed from the electronic cash ledger through ARNs in Table 7, along with the breakdown of tax, interest, and the date on which you took the provisional payment.

 Q9.
 Can an amended GSTR-7 Part 2 be filed to revise any data submitted earlier?

-Yes, amendments can be made to rectify any erroneous details in the originally filed GSTR-7 Part 2 within defined timelines, generally before filing annual returns.
+Yes, you can make amendments to rectify any erroneous details in the originally filed GSTR-7 Part 2 within defined timelines, typically before filing annual returns.

 Q10.
 Does all information furnished in GSTR-7 Part 2 require digital signing?

-Yes, the entire JSON file generated, capturing all data from various tables in Part 2, requires the digital signature of the authorized signatory before proceeding to file on the GST portal.
+Yes, the authorized signatory must digitally sign the entire JSON file generated, which captures all data from various tables in Part 2, before proceeding to file it on the GST portal.

 author avatar